ritikrajchauhan/hackerrank-solved/README.md

 hackerrank-solved
 # My HackerRank Journey

-All the coding solutions which I will be solving in hackerrank will be added here, right from the as basic solution as of "Hello World" program.
+All the coding solutions which I will be solving in hackerrank will be added here, right from the basic solutions such as "Hello World" program.

 There will 3 files for each solution:
-* Python Executable file (.py)
+* Executable files in various Languages (.py, .c, .cpp, etc)
 * Problem Statement PDF file (.pdf)
 * Sample Test Cases ZIP file (.zip)